symonb/symonb/README.md

 ### Hi there I'm Szymon

 I'm a mechanical engineer and my little obsession are drones.
 Everything which has the potential to fly is interesting to me.
-Beside drones, I'm into all kind of mobile robots (involving submarines).
+Besides drones, I'm into all kinds of mobile robots (involving submarines).

 #### Skills:

 - 🚀🛩️ FPV Drones
 - 🔩 CADs programs
-- 💻 C/C++ a bit of Pyhton
+- 💻 C/C++, Python
 - 🧗⛷️ Climbing/Skiing